-- Digital Learning / e-learning: How technology can supercharge learning
+- Digital Learning / e-Learning: How technology can supercharge learning

-- Youth development: How to support kids personal growth in a complex and changing world
+- Youth Development: How to support kids personal growth in a complex and changing world

-- Professional development: How to foster adult professional learning
+- Professional Development: Supporting adult professional learning

-- Community management: Helping communities thrive, online and off
+- Community Management: Helping communities thrive, online and off

-- Civic engagement: Bringing people together to act on critical social issues and problems
+- Civic Engagement: Bringing people together to act on critical social issues and problems

-- Social media and communications: Telling compelling and engaging stories, in big and small chunks
+- Social Media and Communications: Telling compelling and engaging stories, in big and small chunks

-- STEM education: Preparing young people to see and experience the world as scientists and engineers
+- STEM Education: Preparing young people to see and experience the world as scientists and engineers

 There are other skills I’ve built up over the years, including project management, group facilitation, public speaking, and video production.